centre-for-effective-altruism/cea-www-static/src/content/pages/careers.md

 Of course this will depend on the role, but good general advice includes trying to do some of the following:

-*   Study hard, including gaining useful knowledge and skills outside of the classroom.
+*   Gain professional experience in established organisations where you will learn a lot, such as working in consulting, government, politics, advocacy, law, think-tanks, movement building, journalism, etc. You can learn more about building up your ‘career capital’ [here](https://80000hours.org/career-guide/).
-*   Degrees we have found provide useful training include: philosophy, statistics, economics, mathematics and physics.
+*   If you're still a student, some degree programmes we have found to provide useful training include: philosophy, statistics, economics, mathematics and physics.
 However, we are hoping to hire people from a more diverse range of academic and practical backgrounds in the future.
 In particular, we hope to find new members of the team who have worked in operations, movement building, advocacy and creative industries.
 *   Write regularly and consider starting a blog.
 *   Manage student and workplace clubs or societies.
-*   Learn how to run events, such as a conferences or large parties.
+*   Learn how to run events, such as a conferences or large parties
 *   Work on exciting projects in your spare time.
 *   Found a start-up business or non-profit, or join someone else early in the life of a new project.
-*   Gain professional experience in established organisations where you will learn a lot, such as working in consulting, government, politics, advocacy, law, think-tanks, movement building, journalism, etc. You can learn more about building up your ‘career capital’ [here](https://80000hours.org/career-guide/).
 *   Get experience promoting effective altruist ideas online, or to people you already know.
 *   Use [80,000 Hours’ research](https://80000hours.org/) to do a detailed analysis of your own future career plans.